Practical Actions to Protect the Environment

 Prior knowledge that will help with this topic

-• No formal prerequisites, but a willingness to engage in group activities and self-reflection is important.
+- •No formal prerequisites, but a willingness to participate in group activities and reflect on your own learning is essential.

 Key Terminology